EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 <b>throughput</b>
 Low threshold value for the throughput of the LA channel, in Mbps.
 In an high availability (HA) configuration, failover is triggered when the LA channel has HA MON enabled and the throughput is below the specified threshold.
+Minimum value: 0
 Maximum value: 160000

 <b>bandwidthHigh</b>
 High threshold value for the bandwidth usage of the LA channel, in Mbps.
 The NetScaler appliance generates an SNMP trap message when the bandwidth usage of the LA channel is greater than or equal to the specified high threshold value.
+Minimum value: 0
+Maximum value: 160000

+<b>bandwidthNormal</b>
+Normal threshold value for the bandwidth usage of the LA channel, in Mbps.
+When the bandwidth usage of the LA channel returns to less than or equal to the specified normal threshold after exceeding the high threshold, the NetScaler appliance generates an SNMP trap message to indicate that the bandwidth usage has returned to normal.
+Minimum value: 0
 Maximum value: 160000